Our teams have shorter hours over the holidays, but you can enrol anytime. For campus hours and student services, see our academic calendar.

 Gain practical experience and develop specialist skills that give you an advantage in the job market.

-• Learn under a licensed aircraft maintenance engineer
+• Learn under a licensed aircraft maintenance engineer.

-Suitability Is this course right for you?
+Is this course right for you?

 Entry requirements

-This course requires evidence of previous experience or study before you can enrol
+This course requires evidence of previous experience or study before you can enrol.

-• This course may also be offered as a non-apprenticeship.
-Enquire today to discuss your eligibility.
+• This course may be offered as a non-apprenticeship.
+Check your preferred campus page for more information.

 Completion requirements